Hybrid Broadcast Broadband TV: Germany

 In 2010 German broadcaster RTL Television introduced a new information service, HD Text, making use of HbbTV and the CE-HTML user interface language, and in 2012 launched an online music video service (Clipfish Music) on its HbbTV portal allowing access to TV viewers.

 In February 2020, German public broadcaster ARD launched Replay TV, offering viewers the option of restarting a running programme, via HbbTV.
 The function is available on all smart TVs and set-top boxes with the HbbTV 2.0.1 standard.

 Greece

-In Greece HbbTV was adopted in November, 2016 by Cosmote TV.
+In Greece HbbTV was adopted in November 2016 by ERT.

 Italy

 Italy had launched HbbTV services by October 2014.

 Lithuania

 In June 2019, the Lithuanian Radio and Television Centre launched a Lithuania nationwide HbbTV broadcasting service.
 The service provides access to some of regional broadcasters and their media library archive.
 Service also includes radio stations support.

 Montenegro

 In August 2019, Montenegrin service provider M:TEL created HbbTV portal for RTCG state TV and MTEL HbbTV portal for all other channels distributed within its cable DVB-C network.